Medical Interpreting Entrance Exam

 The following is important information about the on-line Medical Interpreting Entrance Exam:

-- The Medical Interpreting Entrance Exam consist of 50 multiple-choice questions in both Spanish and English.
+- The Medical Interpreting Entrance Exam consists of 50 multiple-choice questions in both Spanish and English.

 - Participants successfully completing the exam with a passing score of 70% or higher will gain entrance into the Certificate Award in Medical Interpreting Program.
 The first course in the program, Introduction to Interpreting, is scheduled to begin sometime in fall 2018.
 This program will be offered entirely on-line through Blackboard.